 Also refer to General Academic Regulations G1-G15.

-This programme offers general theological education to students who have passed the National Senior Certificate with admission to degree studies.
+This programme offers general theological education to students who have passed the National Senior Certificate with admission to diploma studies.
 It also provides a basis for denominational programmes, formation and practical training with a view to the ministry.

 Important information for all prospective students for 2022